 When families are struggling financially, they often cannot afford new shoes for their students.
 Students arrive at school with wet and cold feet, unable to fully participate in recess and Physical Education classes.

-The Kicks for Kids program provides new shoes for students who have outgrown their shoes or whose shoes are falling apart.
+The Kicks for Kids program provides new shoes (and socks) for students who have outgrown their shoes or whose shoes are falling apart.
 These shoes are distributed through our counselors and family engagement liaisons primarily in elementary schools.

 The purchase of basic school supplies and a sturdy backpack can be daunting for a family that is struggling financially.
 Students need a good binder, paper, pencils, and other school supplies to be successful in the classroom.

 Highline Schools Foundation is engaged in providing backpacks and school supplies to students in need.
 We help in the distribution of these backpacks through three summer resource fairs in Des Moines, White Center, and SeaTac.
 Students from the elementary and middle schools in each area are invited to the fairs to pick up a new, sturdy backpack full of school supplies.
 Additionally, backpacks are provided to each school and the district’s family center for those who run out of supplies throughout the year.